CJSanon/CJSanon/README.md

 ## 🌱 What I'm Currently Working On

-- Studying to take the AWS Solutions Architect Associate Certificate in May 2023
+- Studying to take the AWS Solutions Architect Associate Certificate in June 2023
 - Pipelines like I'm a Mario brother

 ## 🎶 EP Of The Month